CLIP-HPC/goslmailer/README.md

 ### goslmailer

-* place binary to the path of your liking
+* place binary in a path to your liking
 * place [goslmailer.conf](cmd/goslmailer/goslmailer.conf.annotated_example) here: `/etc/slurm/goslmailer.conf` (default path)
   * OR: anywhere else, but then run the binary with `GOSLMAILER_CONF=/path/to/gosl.conf` in environment
 * point slurm `MailProg` to the binary

 ### gobler

-* place binary to the path of your liking
+* place binary in a path to your liking
-* place [gobler.conf](cmd/gobler/gobler.conf) to the path of your liking
+* place [gobler.conf](cmd/gobler/gobler.conf) in a path to your liking
 * start the service (with -c switch pointing to config file)

 ### tgslurmbot

-* place binary to the path of your liking
+* place binary in a path to your liking
-* place [tgslurmbot.conf](cmd/goslmailer/goslmailer.conf.annotated_example) to the path of your liking
+* place [tgslurmbot.conf](cmd/goslmailer/goslmailer.conf.annotated_example) in a path to your liking
+  * config file has the same format as goslmailer, so you can use the same one (other connectors configs are not needed)
+* start the service (with -c switch pointing to config file)

+### matrixslurmbot

+* place binary in a path to your liking
+* place [matrixslurmbot.conf](cmd/goslmailer/goslmailer.conf.annotated_example) in a path to your liking
   * config file has the same format as goslmailer, so you can use the same one (other connectors configs are not needed)
 * start the service (with -c switch pointing to config file)

 ---